Probing spectral variability in NGC 4490 ULX-8 over 24 years of XMM-Newton, Chandra and Swift-XRT observations

-In addition to the \texttt{PL} and \texttt{DISKBB} models, we explored alternative spectral models like \texttt{tbabs*diskpbb} (\texttt{DISKPBB}) and \texttt{tbabs*cutoffpl} (\texttt{CUTOFFPL}).
+In addition to the \texttt{PL} and \texttt{DISKBB} models, we explored alternative spectral models like \texttt{tbabs*tbabs*diskpbb} (\texttt{DISKPBB}) and \texttt{tbabs*tbabs*cutoffpl} (\texttt{CUTOFFPL}).
 The \texttt{DISKPBB} model represents a generalized multi-color disk where the local disk temperature scales with radius as \(T(r) \propto r^{-p}\), with \(p\) as a free parameter \citep{Mineshige1994a, Kubota2005}.
 The standard thin disk (\texttt{DISKBB}) is recovered for \(p = 0.75\), while \(p = 0.5\) corresponds to the slim-disk regime \citep{Abramowicz1988}.
-Our fits using \texttt{DISKPBB} yielded unconstrained \(p\) values across all the observations except for XM5 (epoch with the highest post reduction exposure), where we obtained \(p = 0.71_{-0.10}^{+0.22}\).
-Fixing \(p = 0.5\) to mimic a slim-disk scenario produced fits that were worse or unchanged in 18 out of 20 (all except XM6 and C8) \textit{Chandra} and \textit{XMM-Newton} observations compared to \(p = 0.75\), supporting a standard thin-disk interpretation.
-Similarly, the \texttt{CUTOFFPL} model, which introduces an exponential high-energy cutoff to the power-law, returned unconstrained cutoff energies across all 20 observations.
-However as we know, spectral turnovers at $\sim$ 5--8 keV have been reported (e.g. \citealt{Roberts2010}, \citealt{Stobbart2006}).
-We test it by freezing the cutoff at 7.1 keV \citep{Walton2020a}, which allowed the model to fit the spectra adequately, suggesting a possible high-energy cutoff but it remains unmeasurable for NGC 4490 ULX-8 given the current statistical quality of the data.
-With these results, we adopt the simpler \texttt{DISKBB} and \texttt{PL} models, which provide stable and well-constrained fits across all observations and are consistent with previous studies of the same ULX.
+Our fits using \texttt{DISKPBB} yielded unconstrained \(p\) values across all the observations except for XM5 (the epoch with the highest post-reduction exposure), where we obtained \(p = 0.71_{-0.10}^{+0.22}\).
+Fixing \(p = 0.5\) to mimic a slim-disk scenario produced fits that were worse or unchanged in 18 out of 20 (all except XM6 and C8) \textit{Chandra} and \textit{XMM-Newton} observations compared to \(p = 0.75\), favouring a standard thin-disk interpretation.